fmthoker/SMILE/README.md

 We follow [VideoMAE Data preparation](https://github.com/MCG-NJU/VideoMAE/blob/main/DATASET.md) to prepare our datasets (K400 and SSv2).
 Here we provide our annotation files for those two datasets: [annotation_files](annotation_files).
 For pretraining, we use training sets (train.csv).

-We also provide the list of  object categories and instances used for pretraining [object_instances](annotation_files/object_instances.txt).
+We provide the list of segmented object images  used for pretraining in [object_instances.txt](annotation_files/object_instances.txt).
 The images will be released later.

 ## 🔄 Pre-training